Threat, Hate and Bias Management and Response

 If an incident of Hate and Bias occurs, principals report incidents to the following staff at the District level:

 - Dr. Embekka Roberson, Superintendent of Schools

 - Dr. Mark Lineburg, Deputy Superintendent

 - April Imperio, Assistant Superintendent for Student Learning and Inclusion

 To report incidents of Hate and Bias, please use our Online Reporting Tool or utilize Ok2Say.
 For emergencies, please call 911.

 What should I report?

 Bullying or aggressive behavior toward a student is prohibited.
 You should report any written, physical, verbal, and psychological abuse, including hazing, gestures, comments, threats, or actions to a student, which cause or threaten to cause bodily harm, reasonable fear for personal safety or personal degradation.

-Please report all Hate and Bias incidents to the Principal of each school immediately.
+Please report all Threat, Hate and Bias incidents to the Principal of each school immediately.